 Assortment planning to keep loyal customers coming to the store is a challenge.
 If a retailer is trying to identify their best customers, their individual preferences and events that drive their individual purchase behavior and at the same time consider inventory carrying costs- the analysis becomes very complicated.
 How can a merchandiser do very complex assortment planning without having to be a data scientist?

 As stores move towards creating more experiences and measure store profitability on the halo effect of store experiences on total sales across all channels, I see additional opportunities to apply AI.
-AI enabled experiences such as virtual checkout; measuring store success by measuring experience delivery KPI’s suing IoT sensors and AI insights mining.
+AI enabled experiences such as virtual checkout; measuring store success by measuring experience delivery KPI’s using IoT sensors and AI insights mining.

 For each operations challenge, like assortment planning or inventory planning, you can remove the complexity for your specialists, and apply AI in order for them to unlock the power of data.